ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'Whether you need to test your idea, explore a new revenue stream or pivot an existing product, the Launchpad is a way to move purposefully from idea to impact.'
+        text: 'Whether you need to test your idea, explore a new revenue stream or pivot an existing product, the Product Launchpad is a way to move purposefully from idea to impact.'
 more_text:
-  -
-    type: heading
-    attrs:
-      level: 6
-    content:
-      -
-        type: text
-        text: 'Making things people want > making people want things.'
   -
     type: heading
     attrs: